dynatrace-oss/barista/src/lib/icon/README.md

 ---
+title: 'Icon component'
+description:
+  'The icon component is used to display any Dynatrace icon within the UI.'
+postid: icon
+identifier: 'Ic'
+category: 'components'
+public: true
+toc: true
+contributors:
+  dev:
+    - thomas.pink
+  ux:
+    - kathrin.aigner
+related:
+  - 'button'
+  - 'copy-to-clipboard'
+  - 'show-more'
+tags:
+  - 'angular'
-type: 'component'
+  - 'component'
 ---

 # Icon

-`<dt-icon>` provides an easy way to use SVG (not font or bitmap) icons in your app.
+The icon component provides an easy way to use SVG (not font or bitmap) icons in your app.
 It does so by directly inlining the SVG content into the page as a child of the component (rather than using a tag or a div background image).
 This makes it easier to apply CSS styles to SVG icons.

 <docs-source-example example="IconDefaultExample"></docs-source-example>